-Is a reappropriation also a supplemental appropriation?
+Is a reappropriation always counted as a supplemental appropriation?

 A repeal/reappropriation uses money from a prior fiscal year for a new purpose.
 Because the "old" money was already counted as spent in the year of the original appropriation, a repeal/reappropriation must avoid double counting.